aryanshdev/VectorsPY/index.rst

 Creating Vector Object
 #######################

-VectorsPY has to main classes for Vector defination -
+VectorsPY has two main classes for Vector defination -

 1. **Vector2** For **2D Vectors**
 2. **Vector3** For **3D Vectors**